Sorting allows users to rearrange products so that those of most interest are at the top of product lists.

 Across both desktop and mobile testing, sorting by price was the most commonly applied sort type, with users most often opting to see items sorted from least-to-most expensive.

 However, users also occasionally sorted from most-to-least expensive, either because their budget was larger or as a proxy for quality.
-“Price” is therefore the only essential sort type that should always be bidirectional.
+Therefore, based on UX design principles, “Price” is the only essential sort type that should always be bidirectional.

 Given its importance, it’s not surprising that all sites in our benchmark allow users to sort by price.